-In addition to the software upgrade support detailed in this manual (See the Upgrading Firmware section of this manual for more information), you can initiate an upgrade with this command.
-This will allow you to upgrade the software without unplugging the card and changing the upgrade jumper.
+In addition to the software upgrade support detailed in this manual (See the Upgrading Firmware section of this manual for more information), the user can initiate an upgrade with this command.
+This will allow the user to upgrade the software without unplugging the card and changing the upgrade jumper.

-After selecting the upgrade operation, you must change the command to Yes and press the pushbutton before the upgrade can take place.
-You can abort the operation by pressing the pushbutton when Cancel is displayed.
+After selecting the upgrade operation, the user must change the command to Yes and press the pushbutton before the upgrade can take place.
+The operation can be aborted by pressing the pushbutton when Cancel is displayed.